• About Texas Travel Talk

 Goliad, Texas

 Goliad is another town with a wealth of Texas history, especially for students of the Texas Revolution.
-Start with the Fannin Battle Grounds and the grave of Col. James W. Fannin, Jr. He and an estimated 400 or more Texians were captured and executed by Mexican forces in March 1836.
+Start with the Fannin Battlefield and the grave of Col. James W. Fannin, Jr. He and an estimated 400 or more Texians were captured and executed by Mexican forces in March 1836.
 Presidio La Bahia, a restored fort with a museum containing memorabilia from the Texas Revolution, is also exciting to fans of Texas history.

-The Mission Nuestra Senora del Rosario, the Mission Espíritu Santo tower, and the Zaragoza Birthplace State Historic Site are other historical sites of interest at Goliad State Park and Historic Site.
+The Mission Nuestra Señora del Rosario, the Mission Espíritu Santo tower, and the Zaragoza Birthplace State Historic Site are other historical sites of interest at Goliad State Park and Historic Site.
 The courthouse, hanging tree, and historic downtown district are essential landmarks.

 Gonzales, Texas